-Will I be able to obtain an F-1 or J-1 visa in time to come to Chicago for the Fall semester?
+Will I be able to obtain an F-1 or J-1 visa in time to come to Chicago for the Spring semester?

 Visa services at U.S. embassies and consulates around the world were severely impacted by the COVID-19 pandemic.
 Though many U.S. embassies and consulates have resumed routine visa services, local conditions and restrictions continue to impact availability of sufficient visa appointments.
 Check with the U.S. embassy or consulate nearest to you to find out more about their plans and about your options for scheduling an appointment for a visa interview.
 Try to schedule your visa interview appointment as soon as possible, since there may still be delays due to backlogs and physical distancing protocols at embassies and consulates.
 In some cases, the option to schedule a visa interview through “expedited processing” may be available.

 Will my plans to come to campus be affected by travel restrictions?